mustafa-5493/G1Walk/README.md

 # G1Walk

-Zeta (ζ) — a Unitree G1 humanoid learning to walk through iterative reinforcement learning.
+Zeta — a Unitree G1 humanoid learning to walk through iterative reinforcement learning.

 A from-scratch implementation of PPO with a Transformer policy, trained on a custom MuJoCo environment for Unitree G1 humanoid locomotion using a 3-phase curriculum.